cmuparlay/parlayhash/README.md

 This needs to be done in privileged mode (i.e., using `sudo`).
 It improves performance on average by about ten percent on most of the hash maps.

+## Options

+Options include:

+    -n <size>  : just this size
+    -u <update percent>   : just this percent
+    -z <zipfian parameter>  : just this zipfian parameter -grow : starts map at size 1 instead of size n -verbose : prints out some extra information
+    -t <time in seconds>  : length of each trial, default = 1 -r <num rounds>  : number of rounds for each size/update-percent/zipfian, default = 2 -p <num threads>

 ## Code Dependencies